AI Cannot Enforce Its Own Authority

 Across every failure, the cause is the same.

-Autonomous systems were allowed to act without verifying whether the action was within their delegated authority at the moment it was generated.
+Agents are allowed to act without enforcing delegated authority at the moment of execution.

 Adaptablox introduces a runtime behavioral control layer that makes autonomy legible to Strategy, Governance, Risk, and Compliance, before damage occurs.